 On technical front, music by Brian Tyler is pretty neat, and editing by Jeffrey Ford and Peter Elliot is alright, while cinematography by John Toll is very good.
 The long shots were well picturized, and the 3D effects on such shots were good.

-Overall, it’s a decent watch.
+Is it worth your time and money??: Yes indeed.
 Walk in without any expectations and you might enjoy the film.